 A copper drain line must be fitted to the relief valve to carry the discharge clear of the water heater.
 Connect the drain line to the relief valve using a disconnection union.
-The pipe work from the relief valve to the drain should be as short as possible and fall all the way from the water heater with no restrictions.
+The pipe work from the relief valve to the drain should be no smaller than the outlet of the relief valve, as short as possible and fall all the way from the water heater with no restrictions.
 It should have no more than three right angle bends in it.
-Use DN15 pipe.